hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Updated dr and dc explicit commands to delete n rows/cols.

+If the deleted rows or cols is explicitly referenced in a =expression as a celladdress reference, then it will be tagged with a Err tag and that address will not be adjusted.

+	TODO: In future check if the explicit cell address reference is part of a range and if so see if it can be adjusted to a shorter range.
+However the current logic is also sufficient at a basic level to alert the user that things have changed after a delete and the user should adjust the affected =expressions as required by them.

 THis was started on the Gowri/Ganesh festival weekend and now being updated/cleanedup in the Onam festival weekend.